About Cleveland Cavaliers

 During his first time around in Cleveland, LeBron James was carrying the team practically on his own, yet still dominating the Eastern Conference.
 Cavalier's owner Dan Gilbert recognized the need to bring in help for NBA MVP LeBron James.
 He signed Zydrunas Ilgauskas, Mo Williams and Shaquille O’Neal in the first 3 years of his ownership.
 This team found playoff success, upsetting the Detroit Pistons in 2007 to win the Eastern Conference Finals.
 In 2010, after the highly public departure of LeBron James, who decided to take his talents to South Beach and the Miami Heat, the Cavs struggled to a record of 19-63, once again leading to them acquiring the first pick in the NBA draft.
 In the 2011 NBA draft the Cavaliers selected point guard Kyrie Irving with the first pick, a player who ended up winning Rookie of the Year.
 The Cavs continued to struggle and again received the #1 pick in the draft in 2014, selecting Andrew Wiggins out of Kansas.

 During the summer of 2014, LeBron James made the decision to return to his native Cleveland and once again play for the Cavs, and sales of Cavaliers tickets once again went through the roof.
 After this announcement the Cavs traded their #1 overall pick Andrew Wiggins for three time all-star Kevin Love of the Minnesota Timberwolves.
 Back wearing the classic Wine & Gold Cavalier colors LeBron returned to his native Cleveland once again.
-The franchise has made the finals in his two seasons since returning, winning one of them.
+The franchise has made the finals in his four seasons since returning, winning one of them.